Quadratic Chabauty and rational points I: p-adic heights: Applying the Mordell-Weil sieve, by J. Steffen M u ller

 Here $\alpha_S = (\alpha_v)_{v \in S}$ and $\beta_S = (\beta_v)_{v \in S}$, where $\alpha_v$ is induced by reduction $J(K)\to J(k_v)$ and $\beta_v =\pi_v\circ \iota_v$ is the composition of the canonical epimorphism $\pi_v:J(k_v)\to J(k_v)/MJ(k_v)$ and the embedding $\iota_v \colon X(k_v) \hookrightarrow J(k_v)$.
 To prove that $\pi(\iota(X(K))) \cap C_M = \emptyset$ it suffices to show that

 One can also include information at bad primes and ``deep'' information, see~\cite{Bruin-Stoll:MWSieve}.

-Now suppose that $P_1,\ldots,P_r\in J(K)$ generate a subgroup of $J(K)$ of finite index.
-It is often difficult to deduce generators of $J(K)$ from this.
-In fact, this is impossible at present if $r>0$ and $g>3$.
+Now suppose that $P_1,\ldots,P_r\in J(K)$ only generate a subgroup $G$ of $J(K)$ of finite index.
+It is often difficult to deduce generators of $J(K)$ from $G$; in fact, it is not known how this can be done in practice when $r>0$ and $g>3$.
 Instead one typically proceeds by first saturating $G$ at small primes and then pretending that $G=J(K)$.
 The final step is to show that the orders $\#J(k_v)$ are coprime to the index $(J(K):G)$ for all $v \in S$, which implies that $G$ and $J(K)$ have the same image in $J(k_v)$ for all $v \in S$.